The Potato in Fine Art

-Most of us like taking some “me time” and enjoy a long bubble bath, reading a good book, working out, or perhaps just contemplating the works of our favorite artists.
+Most of us like taking some “me time” and enjoying a long bubble bath, reading a good book, working out, or perhaps just contemplating the works of our favorite artists.
 If the last one is your choice I would recommend adding some fun mixed drinks.
 Here is my list of cocktails inspired by art for artsy drinking.

 Since there are many interpretations of Kazimir Malevich’s work Black Square and Red Square, let’s just focus on moving in that picture.
 The black square is static and heavy and on the other side is the red, fast-moving square.
 It’s like a combination of sweet cream and vodka in the Red Velvet Martini.